 Difference between traditional and hybrid long-term care insurance.

-What factors should you consider when deciding between traditional and hybrid long-term care insurance?
+When deciding between traditional and hybrid long-term care insurance, what factors should you consider?

 Factors to consider for long-term care insurance choice.